paypal/paypal-checkout-components/.github/ISSUE_TEMPLATE.md

 Please provide a short description of the issue here, along with:

-- [ ] Screenshots or videos that show the issue
+- Screenshots or videos that show the issue
-- [ ] Your code
+- Your code
-- [ ] The `paypal.version` from your browser console
+- The `paypal.version` from your browser console
-- [ ] A link to your page with the issue, if possible
+- A link to your page with the issue, if possible
-- [ ] All console logs during the time of the issue, especially error messages
+- All console logs during the time of the issue, especially error messages
-- [ ] Does the issue also occur at [developer.paypal.com/demo/checkout](https://developer.paypal.com/demo/checkout)?
+- Does the issue also occur at [developer.paypal.com/demo/checkout](https://developer.paypal.com/demo/checkout)?
+- Does the issue occur consistently, or intermittently?

 ### Steps to reproduce